Considerations on the subject of chaos

 It is impossible for ours (humans) to explain the subject of primordial origins of bounding conditions (gravity, closed space) by derived thermodynamical equations describing behaviour of bounded chaotic gas which depends on upper mentioned bounding conditions.

 If the chaos can´t support itself then the chaos is unable to form itself to higher structures.
 Especially organized organism.
 The flow of energy through chaos doesn´t solve anything.
 See self-organization theory.
-We need chaos and the difference of an energy levels, after that there are some germs of organized structures.
+We need chaos, resp. at least two different chaotic environments with the difference of an energy levels, after that there are some germs of organized structures.

-the well-known thermodynamic equation for the behaviour of an ideal gas for a given pressure, temperature and volume pV = nRT needs closed space, it doesn´t matter if the universe, the atmosphere of the Earth or closed vessel or a cylinder with a piston inside that.
+Go back to thermodynamics – the well-known thermodynamic equation for the chaotic behaviour of an ideal gas for a given pressure, temperature and volume, the equation pV = nRT needs at least two different chaotic closed space with the ideal gas, it doesn´t matter if the closed space is the universe, the atmosphere of the Earth or closed vessel or a cylinder with a piston inside that.

 For thermodynamics we need at least two different chaotic environments.
 One of which is closed.
 See a closed volume of gas in the atmosphere.
 Two differently chaotic environments in terms of the intensity of chaos.
 Only then does thermodynamics begin with its equations.
 As in physics or mathematics, we must have at least two different dimensions or values – distance, volume, area, force, speed, time, intensity, voltage, etc. Then we can compare, measure and solve.
 Then we can generalize and predict and verify by measurement, etc.